dansmyers/ComputerOrganizationAndArchitecture/Final_Exam_Review/README.md

    Include three levels of cache, main memory, and disk storage.
    Label each level with its approximate size and access time.

-2. Consider a disk with the following characteristics:
+2. Consider a disk with the following characteristics.
+Estimate the time required to perform a 1 MB read on this disk.
 - 8 ms average seek time
 - 15000 RPM rotational speed
 - 100 MB/s data transfer rate

-Estimate the time required to perform a 1 MB read on this disk.

 3. REAL GOOGLE INTERVIEW QUESTION: estimate the time to read 1 GB from a disk.
 Hint: the key word is *estimate*.

 ### Cache calculations
 Consider a system with three levels of cache and main memory.
 By analyzing representative workloads, we have quantified that